ecita/limitd-redis/README.md

 -  `key`: the identifier of the bucket.
 -  `count`: the amount of tokens you need.
 This is optional and the default is 1.
 -  `configOverride`: caller-provided bucket configuration for this operation
+-  `erlIsActiveKey`: the identifier of the ERL activation for the bucket.
+Must be passed for buckets that have ERL configured.
 The result object has:

 -  `conformant` (boolean): true if the requested amount is conformant to the limit.
 -  `remaining` (int): the amount of remaining tokens in the bucket.
 -  `reset` (int / unix timestamp): unix timestamp of the date when the bucket will be full again.
 -  `limit` (int): the size of the bucket.
+-  `erl_activated` (boolean): true if the bucket has ERL activated at the time of the request.
+Only returned for buckets that have ERL configured.

 ## PUT